MSMLBV/angular-migrations/README.md

 ### Child modules

 You can add migrations in child modules using the `forChild` method provided with a factory.
+These migrations will only be executed when the child module is included within the app module.

 ```
 // ./modules/fiend/app.module.ts